 Of course, a knowledgeable user would know in advance which quantities are needed and could supply harmless values (zeroes say) for all the others; but a user with that degree of expertise can just as easily build the required chain-and may in any case like to have the intermediate results available.
 Choosing which routines to call is made easy by Figure 2 which, like Figure 1, shows the transformation chains, but also gives the names of the 16 routines and lists their arguments.
-An application needing to transform UTC into TDB, for example, could first call UTCTAI, then call TAITT, then TTTDB.
-Only the final call would involve an additional quantity, in this case TDB-TT, which the user could obtain in a number of ways, most conveniently by calling the DTDB routine.
+An application needing to transform UTC into TDB, for example, could first call iau_UTCTAI, then iau_TAITT, then iau_TTTDB.
+Only the final call would involve an additional quantity, in this case TDB-TT, which the user could obtain in a number of ways, most conveniently by calling iau_DTDB.